lgonzalezrouco/pti/goREST/README.md

             fmt.Println(r.FormValue("queryparam1"))
         }
     }

+*This code involves some tricky error handling.
+[Go’s approach to error handling](https://blog.golang.org/error-handling-and-go) is one of its most controversial features.
+Go functions support multiple return values, and by convention, this ability is commonly used to return the function’s result along with an error variable.
+By convention, returning an error signals the caller there was a problem, and returning nil represents no error.
+The panic built-in function stops the execution of the function and, in a cascading way, of the chain of caller functions, thus stopping the program.*

 Rebuild and run.
 In order to submit a JSON request we will use curl instead of the browser.
 Open a new terminal and type: